Kaggle/kaggle-api/documentation/competitions.md

+ABOUTME: This file documents the Kaggle CLI commands for interacting with competitions.
+ABOUTME: It includes examples for listing, downloading files, submitting, and viewing leaderboards.

-# Competitions Commands (`kaggle competitions` or `kaggle c`)
+# Competitions Commands

-This section describes commands for interacting with Kaggle competitions.
+Commands for interacting with Kaggle competitions.

 ## `kaggle competitions list`